Flexible working: the law and best practice

 Meeting to discuss the flexible working application

 You should arrange a meeting with the employee within 28 days of receiving their valid flexible working application.
 If it is difficult to arrange a meeting within this period, seek the employee's agreement to extend it.

 Failure to hold a meeting within the 28-day period or any extension, without the employee's agreement, will be a breach of the procedure.

 The right to be accompanied

-The employee has the right to be accompanied by a work colleague who works at any other premises which forms part of the business or trade union representative.
+The employee has the right to be accompanied by a work colleague who works at any premises which forms part of the business or by a trade union representative.